EU Environment Academy

 Through the Letter of Intent sent to us.
 The maximum number of participants for this course is set to around 30.
-Since this course is funded through a bilateral project with North Macedonia, around half of the spots will be allocated to North Macedonian participants, and the second half to the other countries in the region.
-Priority will be given to younger participants in the beginning of their professional career.
-We aim to have the selection of participants ready by February 28th.
+Priority will be given to younger participants in the beginning of their professional career, although we strive for a mixed group regarding age and experience.
+We aim to have the selection of participants ready by March 17th.
 If selected, participants have to submit a confirmation from their employer, stating that they will be given time during working-hours to take the course and participate in webinars/lectures.

 When do I have to apply?

 Last day for application is March 8th, 2023.

 Module 1: Defining the EU acquis and the EU legal and institutional framework

 This first module will provide the participants with a comprehensive overview of the functioning of the EU, both from the perspective of the institutional framework and from the legal architecture of the EU.
 The institutional aspect will aim at clearly presenting the different institutions, bodies and agencies of the EU and specifying their roles, as well as their interaction with the authorities of Member States and consequently also the authorities of a candidate country.
 The legal perspective will focus on explaining the EU norms and acts, namely: primary law (Treaties), secondary law (legislative acts and acts of executive nature) and to a certain extent non-binding acts (communications, conclusions, resolutions, reports, etc.).
 Fundamental principles such as primacy and direct effect of EU law will also be covered.
 Finally, module one will be comprised of online lectures, but also practical case-studies in groups and self-studies, assignments, and exercises.
 Module 1 will run between early April until late May 2023.